ubclaunchpad/PromoPal-backend/README.md

 ## Configure environment variables

+Make a copy of `sample.env`, rename it to `.env`, and fill out the environment variables respectively.
+Likely:
 ```
-Make a copy of `sample.env` and rename it to `.env`.
-Fill out the environment variables respectively
+DB_HOST=localhost
+REDIS_HOST=localhost
 ```

 ## Setting up databases